This Sheet Pan Salmon and Veggies is smothered in a delicious lemon garlic butter sauce and will be your favorite new quick and easy dinner recipe!

 - Pour the melted butter mixture over the salmon evenly.
 You can spread it around with your hands or, alternatively, use a brush to brush the butter mixture on.

-- Bake at 400 degrees F for 15 minutes.
-Then, broil for another 5 minutes, until the salmon and veggies are browned on top and the fish is fully opaque throughout and cooked (you can check by flaking it apart with a fork- if it flakes easily, it's done).
+- Bake at 425 degrees F for 20 minutes, or until salmon is fully cooked (you can check by flaking it apart with a fork- if it flakes easily, it's done).

 - Serve garnished with extra parsley and with extra lemon slices or wedges, if desired.
 Make sure to get all the garlic butter yumminess from the bottom of the pan when serving!